 Table of Contents

 It is important to define what workplace bullying is to be able to address it when it occurs.
 According to WBI, “Workplace Bullying is repeated, health-harming mistreatment of one or more targets by perpetrators.”

-An abusive conduct may be threatening, humiliation, or intimidating the target.
-It extends to sabotage, which is preventing the target from accomplishing his work.
+An abusive conduct may be threatening, humiliating, or intimidating the target.
+It extends to sabotage, which prevents the target from accomplishing his work.
 Finally, verbal abuse is also a form of clear bullying.

 What Is Not Considered Workplace Bullying?